Azure How Many Functions In One Function App

 Long Running Azure Function

-You May also like following the below articles
+You May also like following the articles below

 Wrapping Up